-In 2002, measures were introduced to reduce effort by 40% on tiger prawn stocks.
+In 2002, measures were introduced to reduce effort by 40% on Tiger Prawn stocks.
 This was achieved by shortening the fishing seasons and a 15% reduction in the value (in centimetres) of a gear SFR.
 An additional 25% reduction in gear SFR value occurred in 2005, reducing the total number of Class B SFRs to 94.

 In 2006/07, 43 Class B SFRs and 18,365 Gear SFRs (approximately 34% of the effective effort) were removed from the NPF through the Commonwealth Government's Structural Adjustment Package.
-The fishery is now comprised of 52 vessels - the optimal number estimated by the Australian Bureau of Agricultural and Resource Economics and Science (ABARES) to achieve Maximum Economic Yield (MEY) in the NPF.
+The fishery is now comprised of 52 vessels (Boat SFRs) and 35,479 headrope units (Gear SFRs) - the optimal number estimated by the Australian Bureau of Agricultural and Resource Economics and Science (ABARES) to achieve Maximum Economic Yield (MEY) in the NPF.